pippim/pippim.github.io/programs/mserve.md

 In addition to tracking music on local storage, *Locations* can access music stored on a File Server or a Mobile Phone.

-### Miscellaneous Points TO RELOCATE

-The main music library window follows the directory structure of your storage device:

-- The top level points to "My Music"
-- The second level points to Artists under "My Music"
-- The third level points to Albums under each Artist
-- The fourth level points to Songs under each Album

-> ***NOTE:*** "My Music" is an over simplification for the sake of
-> example.
-You can start `m` (the splash screen for **mserve.py**)
-> by typing:
-> `m "/mnt/music/Users/Person/Music/iTunes/iTunes Media/Music/"`
->
-> You can also call `m` after changing to a music directory.
-E.G.
-> Enter `cd ~/Music/Pink Floyd`.
-Then enter `m .` and you will be
-> presented with all the Albums you have for ***Pink Floyd***.
->
-> If you don't pass a parameter to `m` it will reload the last
-> location used and continue playing where it left off.

-The chevron (triangle) is clicked to expand / collapse entries under Artists and Albums.

-The check box is colored solid when "checked" and is hollow when "unchecked".
-If a line appears that means "tri-state" and underneath the Artist or Album some songs are "checked" and some songs are "unchecked".

-As you check and uncheck individual songs, or entire Artists or, entire Albums a list is built in memory.
-Then you can Apply or Cancel changes.

-New songs are added into the Chronology (Playlist) after the current playing song position.

-If you make huge mistakes you can abandon changes with the option "*Exit without saving Playlist*".

 ---